Wolfr/jekyll-camp/_includes/main-content.md

 * Kickass Grunt plugins that will make your life easy
   * SASS and Compass
   * Creating a styleguide on the fly using nothing but CSS comments
+  * Concatenate, minify and obfuscate javascript

+#### JS unit testing

+Speaker: *Jochen Vandenddriesche*

+Jochen will talk about how he handles Javascript unit testing.

 * Javascript linting
 * Javascript Unit testing with Jasmine / PhantomJS
-  * Concatenate, minify and obfuscate javascript

 #### Porting Jekyll to javascript

-Speaker: Kristof van Landschoot
+*Speaker: Kristof van Landschoot*

 Why would you port Jekyll to javascript?
 The what and the how, plus a demo.